Ringworm in Children

 Body ringworm

 This skin infection is a ring-like rash that appears anywhere on the body or face.
-It happens in all ages, but is more common in children.
+It happens in people of all ages, but it is more common in children.
 It is also more common in warmer climates.
 The symptoms may include:

 • Red, ring-like rash with raised edges